aikithoughts/dave-markdoc-blog/pages/articles/axelar-rewrite.md

 In this topic, you'll discover:

-* How to create new Interchain Tokens
+* How to create new interchain tokens
-* How to transform existing tokens into Interchain Tokens
+* How to transform existing tokens into interchain tokens

 ## Before you begin

-Before you create your Interchain Tokens, you should know the following:
+Before you create your interchain tokens, you should know the following:

 * **New or existing**.
 You should know if you want to create new tokens, or if you want to transform existing tokens.
 For existing tokens, the Interchain Token Service supports tokens that exist on a single chain as well as tokens that are available across multple chains.
 * **Standard or custom**.
-Whether you create new Interchain Tokens, or you transform existing tokens into Interchain Tokens, you have two options: standardized or custom.
+Whether you create new interchain tokens, or you transform existing tokens into interchain tokens, you have two options: standardized or custom.
 Standardized tokens refer to tokens that comply with the [ERC-20 Token Standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-20/).
 Custom tokens refers to any tokens that you've built with custom features, such as custom minting policy.

-## Creating new Interchain Tokens
+## Creating new interchain tokens

-Create new Interchain Tokens if you don't have any existing tokens that you want to make available across multiple chains.
-When you create new Interchain Tokens, you can two options:
+Create new interchain tokens if you don't have any existing tokens that you want to make available across multiple chains.
+When you create new interchain tokens, you can two options:

 * Create new {% glossaryterm term="standardized token" %}standardized tokens{% /glossaryterm %}.
 * Create {% glossaryterm term="custom token" %}custom tokens{% /glossaryterm %}.
 Choose this option if you want to add custom logic into your token.

 ### Creating standardized interchain tokens

-To create an Interchain Token from new standardized ERC-20 tokens:
+To create an interchain token from new standardized ERC-20 tokens:

 1. Visit the [Interchain Portal](https://testnet.interchain.axelar.dev/).
 1. Connect your wallet.